What's the Difference Between a NYC Co-op and a Condo?

 Most cooperatives in New York City tend towards having a tight-knit community of homeowners and dwellers.
 However, you may find that some condo boards also lean towards this goal.

-On the flipside, there can be some co-ops that function closer to a condo community, which welcomes real estate investors and may have loose laws on subletting.
+On the flip side, some co-ops can function closer to a condo community, which welcomes real estate investors and may have loose laws on subletting.

 New York City cooperatives have a board with a board president.

-They convene typically about once a month to discuss the issues affecting the building(s) and residents, any renovation or repair work, assessing maintenance and taxes, as well as approval of any purchases and sales.
+They convene monthly to discuss the issues affecting the building(s) and residents, any renovation or repair work, assess maintenance and taxes, and approaches and sales.

 Different cooperatives may meet at varying intervals.
 Some may choose to meet more frequently or less frequently.

-Larger issues facing the community may call for member meetings and hearings.
-Elections for new board members and presidents are also determined by the bylaws.
+More significant issues facing the community may call for member meetings and hearings.
+The bylaws also determine elections for new board members and presidents.

-Expect to pay a monthly maintenance fee which include your taxes.
+Expect to pay a monthly maintenance fee, which includes your taxes.

-The maintenance fee usually includes some kind of basic utilities like gas, heat, and water.
-Some may include electricity, or a reduced flat monthly fee.
+The maintenance fee usually includes essential utilities like gas, heat, and water.
+Some may consist of electricity or a reduced flat monthly fee.

-Your maintenance fees are also usually paying for basic upkeep and security of the building(s).
-For larger buildings and complexes a management company is hired for this purpose.
+Your maintenance fees are also usually paid for basic upkeep and security of the building(s).
+For more significant structures and complexes, a management company is hired for this purpose.

 A certain percentage of your taxes are tax deductible.
 This is one of the benefits that co-op owners usually look forward to.